ukhsa-collaboration/COVID-19-app-Android-BETA/README.md

 If one of the tests is failing, and you need more output, set slf4j logging to debug: `-Dorg.slf4j.simpleLogger.defaultLogLevel=DEBUG`

+### Are your pact tests failing with "problem accessing trust store"?

+This is a sign that you are registering encryption provider in a test but are not de-registering it after.
+Pact will then try to create a client using the Apache `SSLSocketFactory`.
+This will in turn try to use the encryption provider as the certificate trust store, resulting in the error you see.
+To fix, de-register the encryption provider after use in tests.

 ## Running tests on Firebase from your machine

 Make sure your APKs are built -